MAnitsu/PlaywrightFramework/README.md

 ### Done
 ✅ Implement the Page Object Model (POM)

-✅ Generate HTML test reports (e.g. pytest-html)
+✅ Generate HTML test reports (Allure)

 ### To do
 ✅ Use pytest parametrise to test multiple inputs